-- Exploiting your financial situation and offering cash fast
+- Exploiting your financial situation and offering cash fast.

-- Stalling the legal process so your financial situation worsens
+- Stalling the legal process, so your financial situation worsens.

-- Reach out to you under the guise of being helpful but ultimately try to get you to admit fault for an accident that was not your fault
+- Reach out to you under the guise of being helpful but ultimately try to get you to admit fault for an accident that was not your fault.

 These reasons are why it is essential to get legal help when negotiating for a settlement.
 Just knowing a lawyer on your side is enough to make the insurance companies reevaluate their strategy.
-Many claims are settled out of court, but we will not shy away from escalating your claim to trial if an insurance company is particularly stubborn by refusing to compromise.
+Many claims get settled out of court, but we will not shy away from escalating your claim to trial if an insurance company is particularly stubborn by refusing to compromise.